sammi42/mobac/README.txt

  !
 Fixed (hopefully) the generation of mixed up atlases at some Linux operating system(s).
  !
 Fixed bugs related to defect profiles in profiles.xml file by adding some validation of the xml data at application start.

+ 0.9 alpha: (2008-10-15)

+ + GUI is now resizeable
+ + preview map uses now JMapViewer component which has several advantages: different map sources preview loads in background automatical easy zooming (mouse wheel) and movement (right mouse button)
+ + map selection can be done by selecting an area
+ + tmi files for faster map loading are created
+ + tar generation rewritten, each tar is now only opened one time, not once for each tile to be added (increases tar creation in case of a virus scanner being active)

+ 0.9.1: (2008-10-17)

+ !
+Fixed wrong calculation of number of tiles when the amount was large.